 - Desire –There has to be something in it for the dog.
 He needs to be well rewarded for all of the games you play, and that must come from things that are rewarding for your dog.
 If your dog does not like sausage… (really?), don’t use this as a reward for good behaviour.
 He is not going to rush to repeat that behaviour if the payment is something he doesn’t like!

 3. Does your dog go to the toilet on cue?

 This one sounds a little odd, but trust us, this is such a useful behaviour to teach your dog.
 It’s very easy to achieve too.
 When the call of nature does happen, simply say a cue such as ‘toilet’ whilst your dog is in the act and then praise and reward them.

 If you intend to walk your dog on the moor off lead you need to be sure they aren’t going to chase or worry the livestock.
 Farmers do have a legal right to shoot a dog that is seen worrying or chasing their animals and so this certainly isn’t a suck it and see situation.
 It goes without saying that some breeds of dog (herding types for instance) have more of an interest in livestock.
 Do you know and understand your dog?
 Having a dog that is well behaved around livestock actually comes part and parcel with your life skills and recall training mentioned above.

 5. All dog owners should seek help if needed!

 OK, so your dog doesn’t behave all that well when out on a walk.
-Rather than grim and bear it, seeking help is essential.
-It is never too late to tackle a training challenge but the sooner you get it sorted the easier it is to turn things around.
-Contact our office by calling 07717 696623 and we’d be more than happy to help!
+Rather than grin and bear it, seeking help is essential.
+It is never too late to tackle a training challenge, but the sooner you get it sorted the easier it is to turn things around.